monsoonmaelstrom/book2/book2.md

 I should have them show me how the snares work next time we stop.
 Could be useful.

 Ten or fifteen minutes later, the three of them are filtering back in, carrying five rabbits.
 Definitely useful.
 They skin and butcher the rabbits quickly, and within the hour we’re all eating.
 I’m studying the chart Lewis left me, and even on the shortened route he mapped out, it still leaves us about four hundred miles to get back to Branton.
 If we manage twenty miles a day, it’ll take us twenty days to get back.
 That’s too long.
-At twenty file miles a day, we’ll make it back in sixteen, which is better but still longer than I would like.
+At twenty file miles a day, we’ll make it back in sixteen days, which is better but still longer than I would like.
 Ideally, we would be back now.

 “We need to cover at least twenty file miles a day,” I tell the others.
 I’m annoyed that actual teleportation is beyond the bounds of what magic is capable of.
 Sure, I could approximate something that looked like it over a very short distance, but the energy requirements over any sizable distance for a group of people would be astronomical.
 I’d die before I could manage it, and so would everyone and everything around me.